Bodinbo Island

-Bodinbo Island is an islet in the estuarine waters of the River Clyde close to the old ferry slipway at Erskine.
-Before the dyke or training wall was built the rocky Bodinbo Island was a prominent feature in the river hereabouts and a hazard to shipping, especially sailing craft in the dark, during foggy weather, flood conditions and in high winds.
-On Ordnance Survey maps the name has been transliterated to Bottombow Island and Boden Boo is the spelling variant used for the nearby woodland plantation.
+Bodinbo Island is an islet in the estuary of the River Clyde, close to the old ferry slipway at Erskine.
+Before the dyke or training wall was built, the rocky Bodinbo Island was a prominent feature in the river hereabouts and a hazard to shipping, especially sailing craft in the dark, during foggy weather, flood conditions and in high winds.
+On Ordnance Survey maps the name appears as Bottombow Island, while Boden Boo is used for the nearby woodland plantation.

 Islands in the River Clyde

 The training dike from Bodinbo Island.

-Islands of the River Clyde, rather than sand or mud banks only exposed at low water, once included in order, working upstream towards Glasgow :- Inchgreen in Greenock, Bodinbo, Newshot, Ron, Sand Inch, King's Inch, Buck Inch, White Inch and Water Inch.
+Islands of the River Clyde, rather than sand or mud banks only exposed at low water, once included in order, working upstream towards Glasgow: Inchgreen in Greenock, Bodinbo, Newshot, Ron, Sand Inch, King's Inch, Buck Inch, White Inch and Water Inch.
 Green Inch or Milton Island is located at the old Dumbuck Ford near Dumbarton.
 Colin's Isle once sat in the waters of the Cart near its confluence with the River Clyde.

-The name 'Inch' is Scots deriving from the Gaelic 'Innis', an island.
-The name 'Ron' in Scots refers to a thicket of hawthorns or rose briers, an area of stunted and crowded woodland.
-Shot or variants was an ancient unit for a division of land or alternatively a projecting area of land, a peninsula.
-A 'Shot' also has the meaning of a place from which fishing-nets were cast and in salmon fishing, a part of the river from which nets were cast.
-The island has a possible fishing weir remnant built across the inner lagoon.